-- 2.9.1 The pre-submission consultation of the draft Spixworth Neighbourhood Plan started on 23rd May 2019 and will close on Friday 5th July 2019.
-Following which, the SNP will be updated to incorporate the comments received from local residents and stakeholders. - 2.9.2 The SNP and supporting documents will then be submitted to Broadland District Council for a six-week publicity period before undergoing an independent examination.
+- 2.9.1 The pre-submission consultation of the draft Spixworth Neighbourhood Plan started on 23rd May 2019 and closed on Friday 5th July 2019.
+Following which, the SNP was updated to incorporate the comments received from local residents and stakeholders. - 2.9.2 The SNP and supporting documents were then be submitted to Broadland District Council for a six-week publicity period before undergoing and passing an independent examination.